Temitope-Portfolio/Predictive-models/README.md

 ![Daily transactions](https://github.com/Temitope-Portfolio/Temitope-Portfolio/assets/81313873/30125349-f77a-4a39-b903-2e9c9df53490)

-But because there is no huge difference with the bar plot, I went ahead to show the difference with line chart
+But because there is no huge difference with the bar plot, I went ahead to show the difference with line chart which starts from Monday through Sunday.
+With that, I can see the fluctuations during the week.
+It shows a **W** pattern of increased transactions on Monday drops on Tuesday through Wednesday, a little bit increase on Thursday but a huge increase on Friday, drops on Saturday and steady increase on Sunday till there's increase on Monday again.

 ![Line chart for daily transactions](https://github.com/Temitope-Portfolio/Temitope-Portfolio/assets/81313873/9b4dcca0-10db-4398-956e-e84472c4c20c)